Enroll in one of the leaders of polytechnic education in Ontario, Conestoga College!

 Ingersoll Skills Training Centre

-The Ingersoll Skills Training Centre offers training programs in the electrical utilities powerline field, other power-related programs as well as skilled trades programs that complement the industry.
-This is the only facility offering such training in Southwestern Ontario.
+The Ingersoll Skills Training Centre offers training programs in the electrical utility powerline field, other power-related programs as well as skilled trades programs that complement the industry.
+This training center is the only facility offering such training in Southwestern Ontario.

-This campus is located on the site of the Stratford General Hospital, Conestoga’s Stratford location provides academic upgrading, career-focused programs and continuing education opportunities.
+This campus is proximal to Stratford General Hospital, Conestoga’s Stratford location provides academic upgrading, career-focused programs, and continuing education opportunities.
 It also includes a Career Centre that provides job search assistance and career advising, job postings and education and training information to the public.

 The following are the Academic Departments of Conestoga College:

 The federal jurisdiction includes labour market sectors coming under federal authority by virtue of the Constitution, such as international and interprovincial transportation, telecommunication and banking.
 In most jurisdictions, these rates also apply to young workers although there is a special minimum wage rate for inexperienced employees.

 Current Minimum Hourly Wage Rates For Experienced Adult Workers in Canada (Canadian Dollar)